MaHuanAAA/logtoku/README.md

 # LogTokU: Effective, Real-Time LLM Uncertainty Estimation

 This repository contains the official implementation for the paper **"LogTokU: Effective, Real-Time LLM Uncertainty Estimation"**, introducing a novel approach for efficient uncertainty quantification in large language models.

+_(This is for submission only.
+Please do **NOT** distribute it until publication.
+Thank you.)_

 ## Requirements